 Some palms shed pollen that is blown to female plants in the wind.
 Most palms are pollinated by insects.

 The majority of palm fruits are inedible but some palms bear important food crops like dates and coconuts.

 The photo below shows flowers and fruit in various stages of ripening.

-This palm is a big, showy shrub that is a favorite in parks and garden around the world.
+This palm is a big, showy shrub that is a favorite in parks and gardens around the world.

-Below are a series of photos showing showing some of the stages in reproduction and fruit formation.
+Below is a series of photos showing some of the stages in reproduction and fruit formation.

 The flowers in the picture above were surrounded by hundreds of tiny bees.
 I could see them with the naked eye, but I didn't manage to catch them on camera!

-It is these kinds of creature that are so important for the pollination of the majority of palm trees.
+It is these kinds of creatures that are so important for the pollination of the majority of palm trees.